florianpirchner/java-gpt-commands/README.md

 ```

 ## CommandApi
-The CommandApi is your entry point to the functionality.
-It is highly configurable.
+The CommandApi serves as your gateway to the available features and is easily customizable

 ```
 // create a new instance with the GPT-4 OPENAI_KEY